Alfred-Hermann Reinhardt: Italian Front

 Upon his arrival at Zagreb, Reinhardt was tasked with the reform of his division for which he used its surviving elements and the staff of the recently destroyed 387th Infantry Division.
 He then received another training grenadier regiment and departed with his division to Rimini, Italy in August 1944.
 Shortly after his arrival, Reinhardt was promoted to Generalleutnant by Generalfeldmarschall Albert Kesselring based on the recommendations from his previous superior generals.

 His division was immediately thrown into action and assigned to the defense of Rimini.
 Reinhardt distinguished himself during the combats near Bologna and Bagnacavallo and received Swords to his Knight's Cross of the Iron Cross in late 1944.
 He was also mentioned in Wehrmachtbericht, the daily Wehrmacht High Command mass-media communiqué which was broadcast daily by the Reich Broadcasting Corporation within the whole Nazi Germany.

 Reinhardt led his division during the combats on Senio and Po rivers in early 1945, before the division was withdrawned to the Alps.
 He was succeeded in command of the division by Generalmajor Otto Schiel on 11 April 1945, shortly after Allies launched their Spring offensive, and transferred to the Führer Reserve.
 Reinhardt then temporarily served on the headquarters of military district VII in München, Bavaria, before he was captured by British Army on 2 May 1945.

 Postwar years

 Reinhardt was released from captivity before the end of 1948 and settled in Öhringen, Württemberg.
 He worked as sales representative for bike company Carle in his hometown and also was involved in veteran's group in Heilbronn.
 He was also a member of the Schnez-Truppe, a clandestine shadow army intended to fight against the Soviet Union in the event of an invasion, or German communists during a civil war.
 Generalleutnant Alfred-Hermann Reinhardt died on 15 January 1973, aged 75 at his home.
-He was married to Frida Hartlieb with no children.
+Since 1924, he was married to Frida, née Hartlieb, widowed Siebeck, with no children.